Cold as Ice (album)

-Cold as Ice is the only studio album by American rapper Charli Baltimore, released promotionally on August 3, 1999, through Epic Records.
+Cold as Ice is an unreleased studio album by American rapper Charli Baltimore, released promotionally on August 3, 1999, through Epic Records.
 It was originally titled "To Hell & Back", with a release date of April 28, 1999.
 The album did not make it to any Billboard charts since it did not see a public release, but the single "Stand Up" reached #9 on the Hot Rap Singles.
-Guests on the album include Ghostface Killah, Da Brat, Lady of Rage, Gangsta Boo, Mobb Deep, Cam'ron, N.O.R.E., and producer DJ Premier.
+Guests on the album include Ghostface Killah, Da Brat, Lady of Rage, Gangsta Boo, Mobb Deep, Cam'ron, Noreaga, and producer DJ Premier.
 Baltimore also recorded a collaboration with former friend Mase titled "Ice," but the song's prominent sample of "Under Pressure" by Queen and David Bowie could not be cleared.
 The album has now been released as a digital download on iTunes, with "Money" being a separate download from the Woo Soundtrack.